asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 There is a pervasive problem in the software industry stemming from a misunderstanding of automated testing.
 Companies are investing increasing amounts of money and time into automated testing strategies and test suites, but are not seeing an increase in quality or value delivery to customers.
 I'm happy to see the realization that automated tests are a necessary compliment to manual, exploratory testing.
 However, many organizations don't understand the costs and benefits of the various types of automated tests available to them.
 <!--more-->

 There are two big misconceptions that set the stage for a risky and expensive approach to automating tests.
 First, is the idea that _automated testing_ is the process of automating the steps of manual QA; automating the script the manual tester would follow.
-Second, is that the these automated tests should be written by the QA organization, outsourced, or written by a team of _"test engineers"_ who are not the team writing the software being tested.
-These misconceptions are travel companions, I rarely see one without the other, and it spells trouble for the software organizations trying to build their automated test suite.
+Second, is that these automated tests should be written by the QA organization, outsourced, or written by a team of _"test engineers"_ who are not the team writing the software being tested.
+These misconceptions are travel companions.
+I rarely see one without the other, and it spells trouble for the software organizations trying to build their automated test suite.

 ## Who is Responsible for Quality?

 Often I see this mindset take hold in organizations that are struggling with establishing cross-functional development teams.
 They cling to the outdated idea that _"testing is QA's responsibility"_ and developers should be focusing on writing production code.
 This disconnect makes it very difficult for organizations to improve their automated test strategy.
-In companies like these I often remind them that **cross-functional teams own their quality not a department**.
+In companies like these, I often remind them that **cross-functional teams own their quality not a department**.

 ## The Risks of End-to-End Focused Testing